 Get your expectations in check.
 Paris hotel rooms and apartments are typically quite small in comparison to what you might be used to in other cities.
 This is especially true when compared to most major U.S. and Canadian cities.

-For example, while a European double is usually close to the same as a double in North America, a large double, usually refers to a queen, and an extra large double, a king.
+For example, while a European double is usually close to the same as a double in North America, a large double usually refers to a queen, and an extra large double, a king.
 That said, an extra large double can also be two twin beds pushed together (study the small print and those photos carefully).

 I know that a pool is often quite an important hotel amenity when traveling with kids, but very few family hotels in Paris have them (except at the very, very high end).
 There is so much to do in Paris, however, that your kids might not even notice.

 Paris Family Vacation Rentals

-Three Star Paris Family Hotels
+Three Star Family Hotels, Paris

 Sleeps up to 4 – 9th arr. – 3★ – Monmartre/Moulin Rouge

-This fun little hotel, with a comedic theme that kids will love, is just a 3-minute walk to the Moulin Rouge.
+This fun little hotel with a comedic theme that kids will love is just a 3-minute walk to the Moulin Rouge.
 It is also just 200m from the Blanche Metro Station, offering direct access to the Arc de Triomphe.

 Sleeps up to 5 – 5th arr. – 3★ – Latin Quarter